Explore UCD

 Learning Outcomes:

-1. Have an understanding of the many types of literature of the period.
+1. Have an understanding of the many types of literature produced in the Romantic period.

-4. Appreciate the political and historical circumstances of the period, and how writers responded to social and political changes in their texts by attending lectures and workshops, and by reading a wide range of peer-reviewed secondary material.
+3. Appreciate the political and historical circumstances of the period, and how writers responded to these social and political changes, including environmental concerns, slavery and abolition, protest and radicalism, and war.

-5. Use literary analysis to write critically about literature of this period.
+4. Use secondary sources and literary analysis to write critically about the literature of the period.

 Indicative Module Content: